|Host Institutions:||Semester and Academic Year programs:

 - Easy and inexpensive travel to the rest of Europe

-- Some of the world’s most famous fine art museums, such as the Museo del Prado and Reina Sofía
+- Home to some of the world’s most famous art museums: the Museo del Prado, the Thyssen, and the Reina Sofía

-- Cosmopolitan city on the cutting edge of Spanish politics, fashion, film, theatre, art, and culture
+- Sophisticated, cosmopolitan city on the cutting edge of Spanish politics, cuisine, fashion, film, theatre and art

 Madrid, the capital of Spain, is a fascinating city that can go from ultra-modern in one neighborhood to medieval the next.
-It truly is a city of contrasts – both ancient and new, quiet at times and bustling at others.
-The oldest part of the city, called El Centro, has narrow, winding cobblestone streets that are reminiscent of the city’s ancient origins.
-Elsewhere, one finds skyscrapers and wide, sprawling boulevards lined with department stores, markets, restaurants, discotecas, theatres, monuments, and museums.
+The oldest part of the city, El Centro, has narrow, winding cobblestone streets that show the city’s ancient origins.
+Elsewhere, find skyscrapers and wide, sprawling boulevards lined with department stores, markets, restaurants, discotecas, theatres, monuments, and museums.

-Madrid is not only geographically the center of the country, but it is also the country’s center of politics, fashion, art, cuisine, film, and all facets of contemporary Spanish culture.
+Madrid is the country’s center of politics, fashion, art, cuisine, film, and all facets of contemporary Spanish culture.
 The 4 million people who live in the nation’s capital are intensely proud of their city and heritage and love to share their knowledge of Spanish language, culture, and history with visitors.
 You will soon learn to both understand and replicate the distinctive Spanish accent of this region, called Castellano (Castilian).

 Many of the most famous spots in Madrid are located in the city center, within walking distance of each other.
 From the grand Plaza Mayor, it takes only a few minutes to walk to the Puerta del Sol, and then just a few minutes more to the world-famous “Triangle of Art.”
 In this part of the city, any art lover will find their bliss, with 3 of the world’s most important art collections at your fingertips: the incomparable Museo del Prado, Museo Reina Sofía, and the Museo Thyssen-Bornemisza.

-Although Madrid’s art is one of its strong points, the city’s appeal certainly doesn’t end there.
 If you’re a sports fan, watching a Real Madrid soccer match is a must!
-Or, enjoy one of the city’s beautiful parks, where you’ll find madrileños jogging, reading, or sunbathing.
+Or enjoy one of the city’s beautiful parks, where you’ll find madrileños jogging, reading, or sunbathing.
 Finally, you may have heard about Madrid’s legendary nightlife – it will make you wonder why New York is called the city that never sleeps!

 Your location in the center of the country will make it easy to visit other parts of Spain, as the Madrid airport and train stations will take you just about anywhere in the country.
 With high speed rail lines going to Sevilla and Barcelona, you can sometimes get to your destination faster by train than by plane.
 If you need to fly, however, the airport is conveniently connected to any part of the city by the Metro (subway).